The Piedmont Triad Regional Council (PTRC) is a voluntary association of local governments - urban and rural - authorized by state law to:

 - Workforce Development

 The PTRC is strongly service oriented; its programs are driven by membership needs.
 Browse through our website to find out more about our programs and our services.

 The PTRC does not discriminate on the basis of race, sex, color, national origin, or handicap.
-The designated Compliance Officer for Nondiscrimination in Programs Receiving Federal Assistance for the PTRC is Kay Carter.
-Please contact Ms. Carter at (336) 904-0300, extension 4001, if you have any questions or concerns.
+The designated Compliance Officer for Nondiscrimination in Programs Receiving Federal Assistance for the PTRC is Matt Reece.
+Please contact Mr. Reece at (336) 904-0300, extension 1101, if you have any questions or concerns.